Access Commodities Intelligently: Question and Answer | ETF Trends

-- Q: How does the UBS Bloomberg Constant Maturity Commodity Index (CMCI) gain exposure to commodities?
+- Q: How does the UBS Constant Maturity Commodity Index (CMCI) gain exposure to commodities?

 - Q: What does roll yield mean?